Table of Contents

 Your Down Payment

 Most lenders will require you to make a business loan down payment with your purchase.
-Some lenders will let you borrow with little to no money down (expect those to charge higher interest rates).
+Some lenders will let you borrow with little to no money down (expect them to charge higher interest rates).

 The Takeaway